BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 #### Q06 graphical representation:
 ![](../img/doc/sparql-tutorial/q06.png#tutoimgborder)

 Moreover, if there is not a specific strain to declare, the strain must be defined as "wild-type" since "wild-type" represents any strain.
 This is because Bgee only considers wild-type experiments.
-As a result, we assure the gene is expressed independently of the strain type.
+As a result, we ensure the gene is expressed independently of the strain type.
 If we do not state that is a "wild-type" strain, expressed genes that are exclusive to a specific strain will be considered too.
-Similarly, for sex, if stated 'any', it means that the gene is expressed in any sex type.
+Similarly, for sex, if stated as 'any', it means that the gene is expressed in any sex type.

 > **NOTE:** Currently, the data accessible via the SPARQL endpoint do not specify *sex* and *strain* types.
-Therefore, to optimise this query, we can omit triple patterns related to sex and strain.
-[Q07](#q07) is the optimised SPARQL query that retrieves exactly the same results as [Q06](#q06).
+Therefore, to optimize this query, we can omit triple patterns related to sex and strain.
+[Q07](#q07) is the optimized SPARQL query that retrieves exactly the same results as [Q06](#q06).
 #### Q07:
 > *Question*: What are the anatomical entities where the human gene "APOC1" is expressed in the post-juvenile stage?
 *SPARQL query*: